apptainer/singularity-admindocs/admin_quickstart.rst

 Second, Singularity mounts the container file system with the ``nosuid`` flag and executes processes within the container with the ``PR_SET_NO_NEW_PRIVS`` bit set.
-Combined with the fact that the user is the same inside and outside of the container, this prevents a user from escalating priviledges.
+Combined with the fact that the user is the same inside and outside of the container, this prevents a user from escalating privileges.

 Taken together, this design means your users can run whatever containers they want, and you don't have to worry about them damaging your precious system.